Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Summary

 Selected kinematic distributions were also compared to a variety of theoretical predictions beyond NLO precision.
-For observables of the top quark and the \ttbar system, these predictions provide descriptions of the data that are of similar or improved quality, compared to the MC model best describing each variable, except for some of the kinematic spectra for which the theory scale uncertainties are large.
+For observables of the top quark and the \ttbar system, these predictions provide descriptions of the data that are of similar or improved quality, compared to the MC model best describing each variable, except for some of the kinematic spectra that are directly sensitive to higher-order QCD effects.
 For observables associated with the leptons and \PQb jets, the quality of the tested next-to-NLO model is on average comparable to but not better than that of the NLO MC models.
 Comparing several kinematic distributions of the top quark and the \ttbar system to NLO MC models using various parton distribution function (PDF) sets, clear differences are observed which indicate a sensitivity to PDFs that could be exploited in future PDF fits.

 For each distribution, the quality of the description of the data by the models has been assessed with a \chisq test statistic.
 When only the measurement uncertainties are taken into account in the calculation (\ie neglecting the uncertainties on the predictions), the $p$-values obtained from the \chisq tests are in general close to zero, pointing to a poor description of the data by the nominal models.
-The inclusion of the uncertainties on the predictions leads, in many cases, to substantially reduced \chisq values with reasonable $p$-values.
+For the \PowPyt model, additional \chisq values have been evaluated including the uncertainties on the prediction.
+This inclusion often leads to substantially reduced \chisq values with reasonable $p$-values.
 However, for several distributions, and in particular for a larger fraction of the multi-differential distributions, the observed differences between data and simulation still remain significant, providing important input for future theoretical predictions.

 \begin{appendix}